Purchases made through links earn us a small commission, at no extra cost to you.

 Segment 3: Mirador Lapataia (Lapataia Lookout)

 The final trail we hiked in Tierra del Fuego National Park was Senda del Mirador.
-This trail leads to Mirador Lapataia and then proceeds to the end of Route 3 at Lapataia Bay.
+This path leads to Mirador Lapataia and then proceeds to the end of Route 3 at Lapataia Bay.

 This trailhead is also the starting point for the Del Turbal hike, so we made sure to follow trail #3 to get to the lookout point.

 The trail passed through an area of bushes and low trees then made a gentle ascent towards Mirador Lapataia.
-Once we reached a junction in the trail, we followed the sign directing us to the mirador.
+Once we reached a junction, we followed the sign directing us to the mirador.